chmerdon/ExtendableFEM.jl/docs/src/index.md

 This package offers a toolkit to easily setup (mostly low-order, standard and non-standard) finite element methods for multiphysics problems in Julia and to run fixed-point iterations to solve them.

-The implementation is based on [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) (for meshing and administration) and [ExtendableFEMBase.jl](https://github.com/chmerdon/ExtendableFEMBase.jl) (for quadrature and FEM basis functions).
+The implementation is based on [ExtendableGrids.jl](https://github.com/WIAS-PDELib/ExtendableGrids.jl) (for meshing and administration) and [ExtendableFEMBase.jl](https://github.com/WIAS-PDELib/ExtendableFEMBase.jl) (for quadrature and FEM basis functions).

-Also note, that this package is part of the meta-package [PDELIB.jl](https://github.com/WIAS-BERLIN/PDELib.jl)

 !!! note